ShizhuoZhang/ShizhuoZhang.github.io/_posts/2021-10-11-essay-learning-adaptive-control.md

 Since the 1980s, **Intelligent Control** characterized by expert system, NN and fuzzy logic has begun to flourish, forming the corresponding new control methods [2].
 These methods are essentially bionic by emulating the learning and decision patterns of organisms, and thus have less dependency on the mathematical model to some extent.
 Therefore, it is definitely a promising research direction, especially the NN-based control methods deserve more attention in light of the sprouting up of Deep Learning in the past decade [3].
 When control meets learning, many new possibilities will be created:

-* deep NN has unique advantages in processing nonlinearity and high-dimension so that it can achieve more accurate modeling;
+* Deep NN has unique advantages in processing nonlinearity and high-dimension so that it can achieve more accurate modeling;

-* the inherently parallel architecture makes NN ideal for real-time implementations that require fast speed;
+* The inherently parallel architecture makes NN ideal for real-time implementations that require fast speed;

-*  the online training capabilities of NN greatly facilitate the self-adaptation of controller.
+*  The online training capabilities of NN greatly facilitate the self-adaptation of controller.

 Following this line of thinking, the above-mentioned conundrums, especially for complex dynamic systems that are currently beyond the capability of existing control methods, seem to be conquerable, and then such problems in control engineering areas such as manufacturing, aerospace, biomedical, etc. will have better solutions.